Plaxeko/Horizontal_Histogram/README.md

 # Horizontal_Histogram
-Parse text file of any size and count characters.
-Then display on horizontal histogram
+Simple program to parse a text file of any size and count characters.
+Then display the count using a horizontal histogram to display the frequency compared to the other characters.